Iron Workers Local 580 Insurance Fund v. Novartis Pharmaceuticals Corporation

 In re JUUL Labs, Inc. Marketing, Sales Practices, and Products Liability Litigation

 Member of the firm’s co-lead counsel team in litigation concerning JUUL’s marketing and sales of its e-cigarette products, with responsibility for legal strategy, briefing, and discovery for the plaintiffs’ class action claims.
+Class action settlement of $355 million, and total recoveries in all actions of over $2 billion.

 In re Generic Pharmaceuticals Antitrust Litigation